 The final selection of developers for the projects will be through competitive bidding followed by reverse e-auction.
-The bid documents of competitive bidding process will be prepared after consulting the developers participating in this EoI and in the EoI meeting.
+The bid documents of a competitive bidding process will be prepared after consulting the developers participating in this EoI and in the EoI meeting.

-The date, time and venue of the EoI meeting will be communicated after evaluation of the documents.
+The date, time and venue of the EoI meeting will be communicated after the evaluation of the documents.
 Developers willing to participate in this EoI shall have to mandatorily attend the EoI meeting.
 Only the developers who attend the meeting will be eligible for participating in the tender subsequently.